-I successfully defended my PhD thesis in Sociology in July, 2013 at the University of Leeds, and have held teaching and research posts in the School of Media and Communication since 2014.
-I currently supervise MA students on COMM5600M Dissertation and Research Methods, and am Tutor and Visiting Lecturer on the modules History of Communication and Communication Research Methods.
-I am a postgraduate personal tutor.
+I am a Fellow of the Higher Education Academy.
+I am the module leader for COMM5600M Dissertation and Research Methods, and have taught across a range of undergraduate and postgraduate modules in the school.
+I am personal tutor to Level 1 students.
 I have held a range of postdoctoral research roles, most recently on a Sadler/British Academy funded project Leeds Voices: Communicating super-diversity in the market, which examines Leeds’ Kirkgate Market as a site of dense inter-ethnic, trans-lingual interaction and food cosmopolitanism.
 At the University of Leeds, I was Research Associate on the RCUK/Sustainable Societies Network+ project, Island Stories: Growing Digital Heritage, led by Simon Popple.
 At the University of Sheffield, I was Research Associate on an AHRC funded project, Cultural Values of Digging, led by Dr Farida Vis.
 I have worked on a range of projects that explore the interrelationships between communities, place, the digital and cultures (especially food cultures; my PhD explored state-sponsored digital food-waste and eco-campaigns in relation to the gendered, classed dimensions of household sustainabilities).
 I have previously taught MA Quantitative and Qualitative Research Methods, and various sociology modules at Levels 2 and 3 in the School of Sociology and Social Policy at Leeds.

 I am interested in mediations of sustainability politics and cultures, particularly in relation to domestic sustainabilities, and their intersections with class, gender, ‘race’ and ethnicity.
 I am currently preparing two journal articles on these themes.
-I am also interested in feminist approaches to media and communication, particularly in relation to representations of social class, gender and ethnicity in the realms of lifestyle and food media, and reality television, and in the interconnections between urban markets, sustainable and digital cultures.
-I have co-written a book chapter on this theme: Rivlin, P. and Gonzalez, S. (2017) ‘Public markets: Spaces for sociability under threat?
-The case of Leeds’ Kirkgate Market’, in Gonzalez, S. (ed) Contested Markets, Contested Cities.
-London: Routledge (Forthcoming, 30 September, 2017).
+I am also interested in feminist approaches to media and communication, particularly in relation to representations of social class, gender and ethnicity in the realms of lifestyle and food media.
+I teach research methods, and am particularly interested in ethnographic approaches to research.

 COMM2910 – Communication Research Methods